How to start a cleaning business

 Who is a cleaning business suited to?

 It’s an industry for perfectionists.
 Cleaning is all about making places look presentable and tidy, so if you’re not motivated enough to make things spotless it is likely to filter through to your staff and company ethics.
 You’ll also need to instil confidence in your clients, so good customer relations skills are essential.
 It doesn’t matter if the majority of the work is done when clients aren’t at home or out of the office – the point is they have to trust you implicitly if they’re going to hand over the keys to their property, so first impressions count.
 Running a cleaning business of any real size will require impeccable administrative skills.
 If you want to make any real profit you will need to be juggling hundreds or even thousands of clients, so meticulous appointment records must be kept.
 If you’re a little nervous about your own business skills then a franchise might be well-suited to you.
-The cleaning industry is a popular one for franchisors and there are a lot of opportunities out there to buy a readymade and branded model in this area.
+The cleaning industry is a popular one for franchisors and there are a lot of opportunities out there to buy a readymade and branded model in this area (you can browse if there are any cleaning franchise opportunities that suit you here in our franchise directory).
 However, if your business really takes off you may find a franchise too restrictive for your liking.
 You’ll have to weigh up all the pros and cons before deciding to go it alone completely or opt for a franchise.
 Buying a franchise with Time For You, one of the biggest domestic cleaning franchises in the UK, typically costs around £12,000.
 Sarah Jackson, an entrepreneur now running successful care and networking companies in Milton Keynes, was a key franchisee between 2005 and 2011.
 She told us: “I’d definitely recommend [the franchising] system because the back-up is there if you need it .The formula is exact, and if you follow it the business flies.”